 1. Introduction

-This module discusses the robust software development techniques for High Performance Computing (HPC) deployment of intelligent systems.
+This module discusses robust software development techniques for High Performance Computing (HPC) deployment of intelligent systems.
 The importance of adhering to good software development practices is magnified when addressing threats and vulnerabilities associated with intelligent systems because the risks posed by compromised A.I. are substantial.
 As High-Performance Computing (HPC) plays a key role in any area of computation, software development is no exception.

 The goal of this module is to present the learner with techniques and concepts that will aid in the development of safe, secure, and reliable A.I. software.
-An emphasis is placed on the importance of secure development, detect the flaws and issues, and reduc e the chance of breaching or collapsing developed software.
+An emphasis is placed on the importance of secure development, the detection of flaws and issues, and the reduction of the probability of a system breach or collapse.

 2. Software Development

-.
-6 Software Development Life Cycle (SDLC).
+IBM Research defines software development as a set of computer science activities dedicated to the process of creating, designing, deploying, and supporting software.
+The software development process can be split up in to 6 distinct stages.
+These stages are sometimes referred to as the Software Development Life Cycle (SDLC).

 Software Development Life Cycle